-Mapping Parallelism to the Hardware
+5.3 Mapping Parallelism to the Hardware

 With some understanding of how the underlying accelerator hardware works it's possible to inform that compiler how it should map the loop iterations into parallelism on the hardware.
 It's worth restating that the more detail the compiler is given about how to map the parallelism onto a particular accelerator the less performance portable the code will be.
+For instance, setting a fixed vector length may enhance performance on one processor and hinder performance on another or fixing the number of gangs used to execute on a loop may result in limiting the performance on processors with a larger degree of parallelism.

-As discussed earlier in this guide the loop directive is intended to give the compiler additional information about the next loop in the code.
+As discussed earlier in this guide, the loop directive is intended to give the compiler additional information about the next loop in the code.
 In addition to the clauses shown before, which were intended to ensure correctness, the clauses below inform the compiler which level of parallelism should be used to for the given loop.

-- Gang clause partition the loop across gangs - Worker clause partition the loop across workers - Vector clause vectorize the loop

-• Seq clause - do not partition this loop, run it sequentially instead
+- Gang clause partition the loop across gangs - Worker clause partition the loop across workers - Vector clause vectorize the loop - Seq clause do not partition this loop, run it sequentially instead